nicholas-b-carter/botkit-middleware-apiai/README.md

 controller.middleware.receive.use(apiai.receive);

-// apiai.hears for intent. in this example is 'hello' the intent controller.hears(['hello'],'direct_message',apiai.hears,function(bot, message) {
+// apiai.hears for intents. in this example is 'hello' the intent controller.hears(['hello'],'direct_message',apiai.hears,function(bot, message) {
     // ...
 });